-London Grammar in Nottingham live review by EJ Scanlan
+London Grammar in Nottingham live review

 Emerging from near enough nowhere, London Grammar were on top form from the very beginning.
 Forming in my home city of Nottingham, their sound was instantly therapeutic to its listeners, with fans saying their quirky and unique sound instantly got their attention.
 Their debut album, “If You Wait” was met with critical acclaim back when it was released in 2013, with critics instantly loving their instrumentation and Hannah Reid’s vocals.
 This then led to their sophomore album, “Truth Is A Beautiful Thing” and their new record “Californian Soil” getting to Number 1 in the UK album charts.

 Tonight, the band return to Nottingham for their homecoming show at the Motorpoint Arena.
 After seeing the band headline All Points East festival in August, I was amazed at their sound, live presence and how well they could create an atmosphere despite their more mellow melancholy sound.
 The light show was one of the greatest I’ve ever seen and it never detracted from the overall show, it added to it.
 Tonight, I want to see that same vibe, how they incorporate their sound of previous records to their new Massive Attack inspired third album, and with support act Eloise saying that the show is “flawless”, it certainly got me excited.